HolmesSNHU/holmessnhu.github.io/README.md

 ### Collaboration
 * Adequate documentation of data models, validation schema, and data generation processes so that others can understand the reasoning and the layout and quickly utilize them as well.
-* Extensive inline and header commenting to ensure each file clearly explains what it's for and how it's doing it to ensure future collaborators can jump right in with minimial acclimation time.
+* Extensive inline and header commenting to ensure each file clearly explains what it's for and how it's doing it to ensure future collaborators can jump right in with minimal acclimation time.

 ### Communication
 * Detailed code review examining the original artifact, reasoning through its inadequacies, and planning its enhancements